yetnt/jaiva/README.md

 ## <center>Error handling

 Jaiva has some sort of error handling.
+(Well you can only handle user thrown errors, lol.)
 This is done using 2 constructs.

 ### Throw an error